Patrick-Kladek/ScreenshotFramer/README.md

 * `$image` can contain only numbers (typically 1-5)
 * `$language` contains every sub-folder name in your project folder (in this case `Sample Project`) excluding `backgrounds, device_frames and Export`

 In the screenshot below the File is: `$language/iPhone SE-$image.png`.
-This is automatically translated to `en-US/iPhone SE-1.png` and exaclty this file is rendered.
+This is automatically translated to `en-US/iPhone SE-1.png` and this file is rendered.
+For german this would be translated to `de-DE/iPhone SE-1.png`

 ![](Documentation/Usage.png)